 The face is one of the most important parts of the body in every respect.
 In addition to its basic aesthetic appearance, it is the region where many vital functions such as eating, breathing, speaking, mimicry, taste, feeling, etc. are made.
-Anatomically; we see that the upper and lower jaws cover two thirds of the face when we distinguish between upper (forehead), middle (upper jaw-cheeks) and lower face (lower jaw).
+Anatomically; we see that the upper and lower jaws cover two thirds of the face when we distinguish between the upper (forehead), middle (upper jaw-cheeks) and lower face (lower jaw).
 Jaw bones, unlike other bones, have teeth on them and are in close co-operation with one another.
-Corrective jaw surgery is the department of surgery that covers all diseases such as congenital-developmental diseases and trauma-tumors of this region.
+Corrective jaw surgery is the department of surgery that covers all diseases such as congenital-developmental diseases and trauma as well as tumors of this region.

 Structural and Functional Properties of Jaw Bones

 To better understand corrective jaw surgery, we look at the face’s anatomical features.
 First, we look at Jawbones.
 We classify Jawbones between parts with teeth and parts without teeth.

 Alveolar bone (toothed segment):